Meowcolm024/amy3/README.md

 1. removed *modules*
 2. removed *abstract class* and *case class* style, ADT, in favor of the *enum* syntax
 3. need to supply a main function using `@main`
-4. added parametric types for ADT and functions
+4. added parametric types for ADTs and functions
 5. optional type signature for local bindings
 6. constant folding optimization and redundent branch elimination

 ## Known issues

 The generated JavaScript program is not stable, it may exit will with `max stack size reached`, which is quite strange.
-This is probably related to the weired readline...
+This is probably related to the weired readline... (we may need to use `error` to force quit)

 ## Primitives

-The following functions are primitive function:
+The following functions are primitive functions:

 ``` scala
 // print string